fenago/Grokking-Deep-Learning/Lab_6.md

 All Notebooks are present in `work/Grokking-Deep-Learning` folder.
 To copy and paste: use **Control-C** and to paste inside of a terminal, use **Control-V**

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab6_Activation_Functions`

+##### Run Notebook
+Click notebook `Chapter9 - Intro to Activation Functions - Modeling Probabilities- Practice.ipynb` in jupterLab UI and run jupyter notebook.
+There are some placeholder(s) to write code in the notebook.
+You can get help from solution notebook `Chapter9 - Intro to Activation Functions - Modeling Probabilities.ipynb` as well as lab guide.

 ## What is an activation function?
 It’s a function applied to the neurons